baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/README.md

 5. USB 3.0 / 3.1 (including charging and hotswapping)
 6. Thunderbolt 3 (including charging and hotswapping)

+## Not working
+1. NVRAM is broken.
+I would love to know how to fix this.
+I hate having to select the OS each time I boot the computer...
+If anyone knows how to fix this, please open an issue or make a pull request.

 ## Changes
 **10/18/2019**
 - Fixed Shutdown and Sleep / Bluetooth-on-wakeup by adding EmuVariableUefi to the list of drivers